ItalianoFrançaisDeutschEnglish

 Index Anthology Karl Marx

 The dominance of capital deepens when the logic of valorization extends beyond working time, colonizing the whole of existence: leisure time, social life, communication, language, and the body.
-Time is restructured: leisure time becomes consumption time, and consumption itself is made productive.
-Digital technologies, automation, and widespread control accelerate the process: mental and emotional faculties, attention, speech, and relationships are put to work.
-It is no longer just manual labor that is exploited, but the expressive and sensitive power of the individual.
+Time is restructured: leisure time becomes consumption time, and consumption itself is made a productive function.
+Digital technologies, automation, and widespread control accelerate the process: mental and emotional faculties, attention, speech, and relationships are incorporated into the technical system and put to work.
+It is no longer just manual labor that becomes available, but the expressive and sensitive power of the individual.
 The body, shaped by efficiency and standardized health, is in turn put to value.
-Thus, the distinction between production and life dissolves: the whole of society becomes a terrain of valorization, and the proletarian condition is generalized to the entire population.
+Thus, the distinction between production and life dissolves: the whole of society becomes a terrain of valorization, the proletarian condition is generalized to the entire population, and technology begins to subjugate all life.

 Index Anthology Jacques Camatte & Gianni Collu, Jacques Camatte, Giorgio Cesarano & Gianni Collu, Jean Baudrillard